Inserting and deleting data

 - $Table - The name of the table to insert the data into

 - Columns - The target columns to populate with data.
-Adding a new record does not require to fill all the available columns.
-In the case of Avro stored Key, Value pairs the user needs to make sure that a value is specified for all the required Avro fields.
+Adding a record does not require you to fill all the available columns.
+In the case of Avro stored Key, Value pairs, the user needs to make sure that a value is specified for all the required Avro fields.

 The syntax is as follows:

 INSERT INTO $TABLE1 SELECT */column1[,column2, ...]
 FROM $Table2 [WHERE $condition] [LIMIT N]

 For example, to copy all the records from the customer table into customer_avro one:

 INSERT INTO customer_avro SELECT * FROM customer

 - If the topic is not compacted, then

 DELETEexpects an offset to delete records up to.

 -- Delete records across all partitions up to the offset 10 DELETE FROM customer WHERE _meta.offset <= 10; -- Delete records from a specific partition DELETE FROM customer WHERE _meta.offset <= 10 AND _meta.partition = 2